mobilewebup/django-tel/README.txt

  <a href="tel:+14155551212">415-555-1212</a>

+Template variables also work seemlessly, of course.
+If the context sets phone_number to be "415-555-1212", {{phone_number|tel}} will render as above.

-The tel filter also knows how to convert letters:
+The tel filter knows how to convert letters:

   {{"800-2-Buy-Now"|tel}}